saiDev1999/6R-React-Class/README.md

 Drawbacks :

-1. Component reuability will decrease
+1. Component reusability will decrease
 2. Every component must be included even though we are not using data in that particular component
 3. readability and maintenance will decreases
 4. scability will be difficult